How the Elderly Can Keep Active and Social Amid the COVID-19 Pandemic

 And that’s not the only health benefit of gardening; it also increases your calcium levels through exposure to vitamin D and can even help combat loneliness, according to the AARP.
 From pulling weeds to reaching, twisting, and bending for specific plants, gardening is also a great form of aerobic exercise.

-Plus, this is an activity seniors can participate in whether they live in their own home or a shared apartment community.
+Plus, this is a social distancing activity seniors can participate in whether they live in their own home or a shared apartment community.
 Seniors can ask the staff or property manager if they can access or start a community garden on the grounds.
 Just make sure to social distance six-feet-apart from other residents who choose to garden as well!

-For older seniors who may not be mobile enough to dig in the dirt, they can still reap the benefits of gardening by potting small herbs or plants indoors or even decorating a patio or enclosed porch.
+For older seniors who may not be mobile enough to dig in the dirt, they can still reap the benefits of social distancing activities like gardening by potting small herbs or plants indoors or even decorating a patio or enclosed porch.

 Not sure what flowers will work best?
 Here is a list of the 30 best fall flowers to get started!